 I grew up on a farm in east central Illinois with one younger brother.
 We had a few pets over the years, but the ones I remember most were the pointer my dad had for a hunting dog (and she was a beauty), my mom’s white Persian kitty, and the indoor/outdoor kitty we called the “three dollar cat” because it came from the animal shelter.
 It had a crooked tail.
 Not sure if it had a real name or not.

 Over the years, I’ve also lived in Oklahoma, Indiana, the south of France, and Florida.
-A retired accounts payable manager, I currently reside in Colorado with my husband, Bill and our famous Katie Cat.
+A retired accounts payable manager, I currently reside in Colorado with my husband, Bill, a Scottish Terrier named Sassy, and our famous Katie Cat.
 Our four grown-up kids(and two granddaughters) are in San Jose, CA; Lafayette, CA; Oatman, AZ; and San Diego, CA.

 I love being part of writer communities, large and small, so I’ve joined several organizations that educate and motivate their members: Northern Colorado Writers, Rocky Mountain Fiction Writers, Mystery Writers of America and the Rocky Mountain Mystery Writers of America, Sisters in Crime and our new Sisters in Crime-Colorado.